-Ethyl alcohol, also called Ethanol, grain alcohol, or alcohol, a member of a class of organic compounds that are given the general name alcohols; its molecular formula is C2H5OH.
+Ethyl alcohol, also known as Ethanol, grain alcohol, or alcohol, a member of a class of organic compounds that are given the general name alcohols; its molecular formula is C2H5OH.
 Ethyl alcohol is an important industrial chemical.
 It is used as a solvent, in the synthesis of other organic chemicals, and as an additive to automotive gasoline (forming a mixture known as a gasohol).
 Ethyl alcohol is also the intoxicating ingredient of many alcoholic beverages such as distilled spirits, wine and beer.

 Ethanol produced either by synthesis or by fermentation is obtained as a dilute aqueous solution and must be concentrated by fractional distillation.
 Direct distillation can yield at best the constant boiling point mixture containing 95.6 percent by weight of ethanol.
 Dehydration of the constant-boiling-point mixture yields anhydrous, or absolute, alcohol.
-Ethanol intended for industrial use is usually denatured (rendered unfit to drink), typically with methanol, benzene, or kerosene.
+Ethanol intended for industrial use is usually denatured (rendered unfit to drink), typically with methanol, kerosene, or benzene.

 Pure ethanol is a colorless flammable liquid (boiling point 78.5 °C [173.3 °F]) with an agreeable ethereal odor and a burning taste.
 Ethanol is toxic, affecting the central nervous system.
 Moderate amounts relax the muscles and produce an apparent stimulating effect by depressing the inhibitory activities of the brain, but larger amounts impair coordination and judgment, finally producing coma and death.
 It is an addictive drug for some persons, leading to the disease alcoholism.